hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 1966

-Allah sends down rain from the sky and revive thereby the earth after its death.
+Allah sends down rain from the sky and revives thereby the earth after its death.
 Indeed, there is a sign in this for people who listen.

 # 1967